mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 {% include image.html file="isitketo-flyer.jpg" alt="Is It Keto Job Flyer" max_width="400px" class="img-border" img_link=true fig_caption="Job flyer I made for Is It Keto using a template from Canva" %}

-I received only one serious applicant, and their writing samples were just poorly-written school assignments, so we never even got to the point of a paid trial.
+I received only one serious applicant, and their writing samples were just poorly-written school assignments, so we never even reached a [paid trial](/hiring-content-writers/3-screening-candidates/#start-a-paid-trial).

 ## Soliciting from my blog (content marketing)